macmanes-lab/Oyster_River_Protocol/orthofuser-README.md

 # General usage for orthofuser.mk

 This make file is meant to merge multiple transcriptomes together.
-In practice, this is the same functionality as when assemblies from Trinity, SPades, and TransAbyss are merged together in  `oyster.mk`.
+In practice, this is the similar functionality as when assemblies from Trinity, SPades, and TransAbyss are merged together in  `oyster.mk`.
 However, this make file was created specifically to increase the general applicability of assembled transcriptomes, and allow a user to merge together transcriptomes that have already been assembled (for example, from multiple species or treatments).

+An important consideration in merging multiple assemblies is that it tends to drastically and artificially inflate the number of contigs in the transcriptome (sometimes into many hundreds of thousands of contigs).
+We deal with this by removing contigs that are expressed below a user-specified threshold (`TPM_FILT=`).
+There is a possibility to lose contigs that are actually legitimate contigs.
+To reduce the possibility of that and to recover and lowly expressed "real" contigs we save any contigs from the original merged assembly that annotate to the swissprot database.
+Preliminary runs with this method have been able to remove these nonsense contigs at a high rate ( > 80% reduction in the overall number of contigs).

 # Usage:
 First, the user needs to activate the relevant conda environment using `source activate orp_v2`